 The NCERT solutions class 8 Science chapter 2 Microorganisms Friend and Foe is a crucial for the students of 8th standard.
 The NCERT solutions for class 8 Science chapter 2 Microorganisms Friend and Foe are provided here to help students understand the chapter in an easy and interesting way.
-The NCERT Solutions for class 8 Science chapter 2 is created by subject experts according to the latest CBSE syllabus.
+The class 8 Science chapter 2 NCERT Solution is created by subject experts according to the latest CBSE syllabus.
 Students must practice the solutions regularly to prepare effectively for their examination.
-Check the NCERT Solutions for class 8 Science chapter 2 pdf given below.
+Check the chapter 2 class 8 Science NCERT Solution pdf given below.

 Q.1.
 Fill in the blanks: